 Additional protections

-Although research determined to be Exempt is not covered by the federal regulations, such research is not exempt from the ethical guidelines of the Belmont Report and must undergo Exempt Review or Limited Review by the IRB.
+Although research determined to be Exempt is not covered by the federal regulations, such research is not exempt from the ethical guidelines of the Belmont Report and must undergo r at least expedited review by the IRB.
 The IRB chair or designee making the determination of exemption may require additional protections for subjects in keeping with the guidelines of the Belmont Report.

 IRB Meetings